ChunYen-Chen/Calab-new-web/README.md

 * let the content change width to be a variable in css (complex!!!)
 * check the mobile version (include the css setting)
 * use the `@media` to control the text in the video
+* Try to let the background of contact to be fixed

 ### Warning
 * clean the warning from the map